 April 23: Preventing Trump Tariffs

-The Trump Administration is imposing sweeping tariffs on most countries in the world, including 25 percent tariffs on Canada and Mexico, America’s top trading partners.
+The Trump administration is imposing sweeping tariffs on most countries in the world, including 25 percent tariffs on Canada and Mexico, America’s top trading partners.
 But if thirteen attorneys general, including Weiser, have their way, those tariffs will be reversed.

-The group filed a lawsuit arguing only Congress has the power to impose tariffs and that the Trump Administration hasn’t shown that there is an “unusual and extraordinary threat”, which is required if the president is to step in and make a decision on tariffs.
+The group filed a lawsuit arguing only Congress has the power to impose tariffs and that the Trump administration hasn’t shown that there is an “unusual and extraordinary threat”, which is required if the president is to step in and make a decision on tariffs.
 No president has ever done so, the lawsuit adds.

 At the end of May, a U.S. Court of International Trade judge blocked Trump's move to implement tariffs without authorization from Congress.
+Since then, Trump has challenged that ruling and is currently able to levy tariffs.
+The Supreme Court heard arguments in the case at the end of July.

 April 27: Upholding Civil Rights in Education